×

 We asked people in Belmont if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Belmont, it's important to respect the local customs and traditions.
 Avoid wearing revealing clothing, especially in religious or traditional settings, as it is considered disrespectful.
 Public displays of affection are generally frowned upon, so try to keep affectionate gestures private.
 It's also considered rude to take photos of people without their permission, so always ask before you snap a picture.
 When dining, it's customary to use your right hand for eating, as the left hand is considered unclean.
 Avoid discussing sensitive topics such as politics and religion, as these can lead to heated debates.
 It's also considered impolite to refuse an invitation to someone's home, and if you are invited, it's customary to bring a small gift.
 Finally, punctuality is not highly valued in Grenadian culture, so don't be surprised if events or meetings start later than scheduled.
-However, as a visitor, it's best to arrive on time," remarked one expat who made the move to Belmont.
+However, as a visitor, it's best to arrive on time," commented one expat who made the move to Belmont.

 About the Author